 Collie Temperament & Personality

-The Collie breed is kind, patient, and gentle.
+The Collie personality is kind, patient, and gentle.
 They like to act as just another member of the family and will step in as protector when needed.
 Even though they are a great watchdog, they are not an aggressive breed.
 Collies are at their happiest when they are surrounded by people and other companions.
-A Collie can be needy at times, and should never be left alone for long periods.
+A Collie dog personality can be needy at times, and should never be left alone for long periods.

 Their loneliness can lead to excessive barking or chewing of your living room furniture, so an active family is best for the Collie.
 To avoid any behavioral issues in your Collie, make sure to walk them daily and give them plenty of love and attention.
 Because they are such a gentle breed, some can turn shy or timid if not properly socialized.

 Start the socialization process as young as possible.
 This will help them feel more comfortable with strangers and other pets later on in life.
 They also have a tendency to be very sensitive, which you should be kept in mind during training.
 Make sure to never scold your Collie or act harshly with them.
 All they need is calm commands, positive reinforcement, and food incentives in order for them to listen.

 Even though a Collie dog temperament can have a stubborn streak, they are still a fairly easy breed to train.
 Owners need to be patient and sensitive to their pet’s feelings.
 Harsh training tactics can easily cause emotional instability for a Collie.
 At the end of the day, this breed strives to please their owners, which makes training efforts easier.
 As long as you start at a young age, training should not be too extensive and challenging.
 The sooner you begin this process, the more well-behaved your Collie will be later on.

 Exercise Requirements for Collies